Home of a distraught spirit who suicided and is ashamed.

 After the beautiful Congress Hotel burned to the ground in 1923, the need for an upscale, replacement for the well-to-do became urgent.
-Besides providing a high end destination for business travelers to Prescott, Prescott was becoming quite the vacation Mecca for folks sweltering in the summer heat in Tucson, Scottsdale and Phoenix; well-to do guests who would have money to spend in town as well.
+Besides providing a high end destination for business travelers to Prescott, Prescott was becoming quite the vacation Mecca for folks sweltering in the summer heat in Tucson, Scottsdale and Phoenix, to say nothing of the well-to do locals with money to spend in town as well.
 This economic possibility for growth in tourism was a strong incentive to see this project through.

 “Prescott in the 1920s had become “a most exclusive vacation retreat destination.
 Prescott enjoys cooler weather which makes it the perfect location to have such an inviting place to find a reprieve from hot temperatures, 100 degrees and more!”

-Four years after the destruction of The Congress Hotel, the Hassayampa Inn was built on the same lot in where the Congress Hotel once proudly stood, after interested parties found that if they worked together, this upscale hotel could be built.
+Four years after the destruction of The Congress Hotel, the Hassayampa Inn was built on the same lot where the Congress Hotel once proudly stood.

-The second effort to raise money was instigated by the members of the Prescott Kiwanis Club who stepped up to the plate.
-By asking individuals to buy one dollar shares of this new hotel, and were able to raise 150,000 dollars this way.
+The second effort to raise money was instigated by the members of the Prescott Kiwanis Club.
+The Kiwanis asked individuals to buy one dollar shares of this new hotel, and were able to raise 150,000 dollars this way.

 Architects Trost and Trost of El Paso, Texas, were the winners of the design competition that followed.
 This talented duo “played a significant role in the architectural evolution of both New Mexico and Arizona.”

-The Spanish Colonial Revival style Hassayampa Inn soon fulfilled the dreams of the people of Prescott, becoming a favorite for well-to-do summer travelers; looking for relief from the sizzling hot weather which is a mainstay in the Valley of the Sun.
+Once built, the Hassayampa Inn soon fulfilled the dreams of the people of Prescott, becoming a favorite for well-to-do summer travelers, looking for relief from the sizzling hot weather which is a mainstay in the Valley of the Sun.